ivomehide/google-maps-zoom-current-location/README.md

 `successCallback`|Required.
 A callback function that takes a [GeolocationPosition](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition) object as an input parameter.
 `errorCallback`|Optional.
 An optional callback function that takes a [GeolocationPositionError](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPositionError) object as an input parameter.
 `options`|Optional.
 An optional [PositionOptions](https://developer.mozilla.org/en-US/docs/Web/API/PositionOptions) object that provides configuration options for the location watch.

+#### 4. zoomLevel
+If set, then map will be zoomed to the specified level after the map is centered to marker position.
+Default value is *null*.

 Examples
 --------------------------------------------------------------------------------